-To assess the performance of the proposed method, we conducted tests in a $7 \times 4 \text{ m}^2$ research laboratory (see Fig. 3a) equipped with a motion tracking system featuring 10 cameras.
-This provides the ground truth (GT) 3D localization of a set of markers placed on the radars and on the moving subjects with millimeter-level accuracy.
-We considered 2 different scenarios with 4 radars and 1, 2, and 3 moving targets.
-Fig. 3 shows the locations and orientations of the radars in the different setups, where the black numbered dots represent the radar devices and the arrows identify their pointing direction.
+different setups, where the black numbered dots represent the radar devices and the arrows identify their pointing direction.
 The blue dots represent the moving people, while the dashed lines show the traveled trajectories in the direction given by the blue arrows.
 The first row shows setup-1 deployments whereas the second row shows setup-2 deployments.
-We also asked the subjects to move according to 6 possible different trajectories: (i) in-line, identifying a movement along a straight line, one subject after the other; (ii) parallel, identifying a movement along parallel lines; (iii) circular, corresponding to the two subjects following parallel and circular trajectories; (iv) free, where all subjects could move freely in the room; (v) paraldiag, identifying a movement on parallel lines but with the subjects spaced apart along the movement directions; and (vi) vs-in-line, where the two subjects moved one towards the other following the same linear trajectory.
-All trajectories are depicted in Fig. 3.
+We also asked the subjects to move according to six possible different trajectories: 1) in-line, identifying a movement along a straight line, one subject after the other; 2) parallel, identifying a movement along parallel lines; 3) circular, corresponding to the two subjects following parallel and circular trajectories; 4) free, where all subjects could move freely in the room; 5) paral-diag, identifying a movement on parallel lines but with the subjects spaced apart along the movement directions; and 6) vs-in-line, where the two subjects moved one toward the other following the same linear trajectory.
+All trajectories are depicted in Fig. 3, while Fig. 4 shows a picture of the implemented experimental setup.
 In total, we collected 55 sequences, each 40 s long.
-In every sequence, subjects were tracked by all 4 radars simultaneously and independently.
-Then, tracking information has been fused considering all possible combinations of 1 to 4 radars.
-However, we experienced the Jetson Nano DevKit edge computer not being able to properly track more than 2 targets
+In every sequence, subjects were tracked by all four radars simultaneously and independently.